Frequently Asked Questions

 Study Tour Questions How expensive are the Spring Break Study Tours which are led by Lander faculty?

-The most common case is a two-week study tour to Europe or Latin America costing between $2000 and $3000.
-Tuition is extra (currently $825 for a three-hour course), but in many cases you may register for the class along with a full load of fall classes and pay no extra tuition.
+The most common case is a two-week study tour to Europe or Latin America costing between $2500 and $3000 for the travel expenses.
+In most cases you will register for the class along with a full load of fall classes and pay no extra tuition (unless you are taking a total of over 18 hours).

 Are scholarships available?